EB-1A Visa: Extraordinary Ability Green Card

 EB-1A Green Card Processing Time

-EB-1A processing time can range from 4 to 7 months depending on which USCIS service center is processing the case (with premium processing optional).
+EB-1A processing time can range from 15 to 31.5 months, depending on which USCIS service center is processing the case (with premium processing optional).
 Another invaluable benefit of the EB-1A is the expedited processing time.
-Other green card categories require an employer to go through the PERM process and have backlogs that can substantially increase the wait time.
+Other green card categories require an employer to go through the PERM process and can have substantial backlogs that lead to long wait times.

-Have a PdD?
+Recommended read: Have a PdD?
 Learn about how to obtain a Ph.D.
-Green Card with EB-1 in this guide.
+Green Card with EB-1

 Remember that each EB-1A case is unique and may have different processing times.
 Work with your EB-1A lawyer to determine exactly how long you must wait for your green card.

-• Doesn’t have to carry the same level of recognition and prestige as a Nobel Prize or other significant award.
+• Lesser nationally or internationally recognized awards – They don’t have to carry the same level of recognition and prestige as a Nobel Prize or other significant award.
 Examples of qualifying awards include those from well-known institutions, doctoral dissertations, awards from internationally recognized conferences, etc.

 • Membership in these associations must not be based solely on payment of a fee, a requirement by certain occupations, etc.